alan-turing-institute/open-research-community-management/README.md

 - find support for their community work and in exchange support others' work, especially when it is closely aligned with their projects.
 - enhance their technical understanding required in their work and share them more widely via *The Turing Way* (chapters, tutorials, templates or events).

+## Reference

+_Sharan, Malvika, & Mehonic, Aida.
+(2022, July 21).
+Community Managers and Research Application Managers at the Tools, Practices and Systems Programme at The Alan Turing Institute.
+Zenodo. https://doi.org/10.5281/zenodo.6878124_

 ## License

 All content in this repository is [openly licensed](./LICENSE.md) with a CC BY 4.0, which means you're free to use the materials and remix them so long as you ***credit the source***.